conorpeterson/disk-image/README.md

-#a means of writing images to the surface of a disk
+# a means of writing images to the surface of a disk
-###if we had magnetic vision
+### (if we had magnetic vision)

 -------

-everything works right now so i'm making a repo for it
+started reimplementing everything in python. it is MUCH faster. refactored old processing code to preprocess images -- quick bitmapping, scaling

 -------

 TODO

-eliminate flaky processing code for python art
+refine python pixel sorting -- if pixel black, return hi; etc. better docs further refine pipeline -- pygame for interaction??